JacKeTUs/linux-steering-wheels/README.md

 [^12]: You need to enable "high torque mode" after device is turned on/plugged in.
 More info here: [asetek_wheelbase_cli](https://github.com/moonrail/asetek_wheelbase_cli)
-[^13]: Some VRS DirectForce Pro units have a "power saving" feature which disables force feedback up until the wheel is moved a little. doesn't hurt it's normal performance.
+[^13]: Some VRS DirectForce Pro units have a "power saving" feature which disables force feedback up until the wheel is moved a little.
+Doesn't hurt it's normal performance.
+Happens on Windows as well.

 ## hid-pidff